benchmark-urbanism/cityseer-api/docs/util/graphs.md

 <FuncSignature>nX_remove_filler_nodes(networkX_graph)</FuncSignature>

 Removes frivolous nodes where $degree=2$: such nodes represent no route-choices other than continuing-on to the next edge.
-The edges on either side of the deleted nodes will be removed and replaced with a new unified edge.
-The `geom` attributes welded together.
+The edges on either side of the deleted nodes will be removed and replaced with a new unified edge, with `geom` attributes welded together.

 <FuncHeading>Parameters</FuncHeading>